TauDuque/pixel-engine-node/README.md

 - **Workers**: Background processing using Node.js Worker Threads
 - **Middleware**: Validation, error handling
 - **Config**: Database configuration, environment, Swagger

+### Architectural Approach

+While the project was designed with **Hexagonal Architecture principles** in mind, the implementation follows a **pragmatic layered architecture** approach.
+This decision was made to:

+- **Prioritize functionality** and meet all technical requirements
+- **Ensure maintainability** with clear separation of concerns
+- **Optimize development time** while maintaining code quality
+- **Focus on business value** rather than theoretical perfection

+The architecture successfully implements:

+- **Separation of concerns** between layers
+- **Clean interfaces** between components
+- **Testable code** with proper mocking strategies
+- **Scalable design** that can evolve toward full hexagonal implementation

 ### Asynchronous Processing